tradersnow222/Amped/README.md

 ## 📜 Legal & Compliance

-- **Medical Disclaimer**: Amped is for informational purposes only and not intended as medical advice
-- **HIPAA Compliant**: Your health data privacy is our top priority
+- **Medical Disclaimer**: Amped provides general wellness insights and is not a medical device.
+It does not diagnose, treat, cure, or prevent any disease.
+Always seek the advice of your physician or other qualified health provider with any questions regarding a medical condition.
+Amped is intended for users aged 16+.
-- **App Store Guidelines**: Fully compliant with Apple's health app requirements
+- **App Store Guidelines**: Designed to comply with Apple's health app requirements

 ---